Migraine Treatment Online

 What is a migraine?

 A migraine is a neurological condition characterised by recurrent episodes of moderate to severe headache, often accompanied by other symptoms such as nausea, vomiting, and sensitivity to light and sound.
-Migraines affect approximately 4.9 million Australians and are three times more common in women than men.
+Migraine Australia estimates that around 4.9 million Australians live with migraine, and that it is roughly three times more common in women than in men.

 Migraine attacks can last from hours to days and may be preceded by warning signs known as aura, which can include visual disturbances, tingling sensations, or difficulty speaking.
 Migraines can significantly impact quality of life, affecting work, study, and daily activities.
 With appropriate management, many people may experience a reduction in the frequency and severity of their migraines.